gtk-rs/gtk4-rs/book/src/main_event_loop.md

 {{#rustdoc_include ../listings/main_event_loop/5/main.rs:callback}}
 ```

-But why did we not do the same thing with our multi-threaded example?
+But why did we not do the same thing with our multithreaded example?

 ```rust ,no_run,compile_fail
 # use std::{thread, time::Duration};